oslocyclotronlab/Resources-List/README.md

 ## Simulation
  * [Geant4](http://geant4.web.cern.ch) - A toolkit for the simulation of the passage of particles through matter.
+ * [LISE++](http://lise.nscl.msu.edu/lise.html) - Calculator for transmission and yields of beams.
+Also includes several useful calculators such as kimematics, fusion evaporation simulations, etc.
  * [Qkinz](https://github.com/oslocyclotronlab/Qkinz) - Kinematics calculator for the SiRi array at OCL.
+ * [SRIM](http://www.srim.org) - Software for calculating stopping power of ions in matter.
+The webpage are straight out of the 90's.
  * [TALYS](talys.eu) - Fortran package for running Hauser-Feshbach calculations.

 ## Visualization